sensu/sensu-docs/content/sensu-go/5.20/api/searches.md

   - [`/searches/:search` (PUT)](#searchessearch-put)
 	- [`/searches/:search` (DELETE)](#searchessearch-delete)

-**COMMERCIAL FEATURE**: Access saved filtered searches in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the searches API in the packaged Sensu Go distribution.
-For more information, see [Get started with commercial features][4].
+For more information, see [Get started with commercial features][2].

 ## The `/searches` API endpoint